ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-user-has-authorization.md

 # Check if the current user has authorization

-If we want to determine if the user that is currently logged in the system is authorized (to do, see, or edit an entity, for example) we need to know which group have such rights.
-When we have that information, we can simply create a calculated attribute that checks if the user is a part of this group:
+To determine whether a logged-in user is authorized to do, see, or edit an entity, you need to know which **group** has such rights.

+You can then create a calculated attribute that checks if the user is part of that group:

 ```
 10: IIF EXP:20 CONST:True CONST:False